LMNYX/miyuki/README.md

 3. After the container is up you can create a user, using a script:

 `docker exec -it miyuki-web-dev pnpm run create-user -- admin "Admin" password 99`

+or to create test users run:

+`docker exec -it miyuki-web-dev bash scripts/setup-test-data.sh`

 4. Go to `/dashboard` and use credentials you specified to login and configure the pages from there.